By Wolfgang Unger

 With CloudFormation you can code your infrastructure as code in yaml or json format and check in your repo.

-This way all your infrastructure is documented in git and you have also the history available in case you have to rollback to a earlier version.
+This way all your infrastructure is documented in git and you have also the history available in case you

 That's great, but I have seen with many clients, they have problems to organize and structure their Templates and their resources.